akononovicius/physRisk-content-repository/articles/2020/sir-model.md

 Note that the app will draw two curves: one (red) of the current simulation, and the other (gray) of the previous simulation.
-You can use this opportunity to explore the effect of quarantine (isolation) or to compate the effects when quarantine is applied early and late.
+You can use this opportunity to explore the effect of quarantine (isolation) or to compare the effects when quarantine is applied early and late.

 [html5-interactive mode="iframe"